Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Introduction

-Both the in-sample and forecasting results imply that our HD DCC-HEAVY class of models significantly outperforms the existing hierarchical models of \cite{hansen2014realized} and \cite{https://doi.org/10.48550/arxiv.2012.02708}, as well as the benchmark cDCC model.
-With regard to the latter, we prove the benefits of employing the higher-frequency data to model conditional covariances of lower-frequency returns.
-Conversely, the importance of specifying the RC dynamics could explain the poor performance of Realized GARCH-based models (\cite{hansen2014realized}, \cite{https://doi.org/10.48550/arxiv.2012.02708}).
-We confirm the robustness of our findings under changing market conditions.
+Both the in-sample and forecasting results imply that our HD DCC-HEAVY class of models significantly outperforms the existing hierarchical model of \cite{hansen2014realized} and the benchmark cDCC model.
+With regard to the latter, we confirm the benefits of employing the higher-frequency data to model conditional covariances of lower-frequency returns.
+Conversely, the importance of an employed DCC structure (see e.g., \cite{corsi2021dcc}) and/or the rich asymmetric dynamics could explain the inferior performance of the Realized Beta GARCH model (\cite{hansen2014realized}).
+The robustness of our findings is confirmed under each analyzed frequency and distinct market conditions.

 The rest of the paper is organized as follows.
 Section 2 introduces the hierarchical HD DCC-HEAVY models.
-Section 3 expounds on the estimation scheme, while the forecast formulas are provided in Section 4.
-Section 5 describes the empirical methodology, details the data used in the paper, and presents the in- and out-of-sample results of empirical exercises.
+Sections 3 and 4 expound on the estimation and forecasting schemes.
+Section 5 describes the empirical methodology, details the data used in the paper, and presents the in- and out-of-sample results of the empirical exercises.
 Section 6 concludes.
+An additional summary of the data inputs and supplementary results of the empirical applications are presented in the appendices.